PERM Labor Certification

 What is the “Schedule A Occupations” exception?

-For certain occupations, U.S. DOL has already categorically determined that there are no sufficient U.S. workers who are able, willing, qualified, and available, and therefore hiring a foreign worker in those positions will not adversely affect the wages and working conditions of U.S. workers similarly employed.
+For certain occupations, the U.S. DOL has already categorically determined that there are not sufficient U.S. workers who are able, willing, qualified, and available, and therefore hiring a foreign worker in those positions will not adversely affect the wages and working conditions of U.S. workers similarly-employed.
 Schedule A occupations are divided into two groups:

-If you qualify for a Schedule A Occupation, your employer can apply for a labor certification by filing the directly to the USCIS with the Form I-140 immigrant visa petition without going through the normal PERM process with the U.S. DOL.
-The employer does not have to conduct any requirement but must still get a prevailing wage determination and post a notice to other employees that a labor certification for a Schedule A Occupation is being filed.
+If you qualify for a Schedule A Occupation, your employer can apply for a labor certification by filing the I-140 form directly to USCIS, without going through the normal PERM process with the U.S. DOL first.
+The employer does not have to conduct any recruitment but must still get a prevailing wage determination and post a notice to other employees that a labor certification for a Schedule A Occupation is being filed.
 Because the recruitment process and an approval from the U.S. DOL are not required, the processing time of applying for permanent residency under Schedule A is greatly reduced.